sousarbarb/robot_sim_diff_drive_rbs/doc/ROADMAP.md

 ## Version 1.0

+[ ] 2D laser scanner on top of the robots
-[ ] Differential drive robot model for Gazebo simulation environment [ ] Link Gazebo with ROS
+[ ] Launch file with an argument to select the intended URDF model [x] Differential drive robot model for Gazebo simulation environment [x] Link Gazebo with ROS
-[ ] Velocity joint controllers for the wheels of the robot
+[x] Velocity joint controllers for the wheels of the robot